 The Company is exposed to interest rate risk through its current financial assets and financial obligations bearing variable interest rates.
-Based on the Company's debt structure at December 31, 2018, a change of 1% in interest rates would result in an immaterial change to the annual net income (2017: immaterial change).
+Based on the Company's debt structure at December 31, 2019, a change of 1% in interest rates would result in a change of approximately \$0.8 million to annual net income (2018: immaterial change).
 The Company does not currently use derivative instruments to reduce its exposure to interest rate risk.